 A professionally trained arborist will help property owners determine an acceptable level of risk by simply reporting the risks they observe.
 "Risk is not just a function of the tree; it's also the occupancy rate of people and/or objects surrounding it at any time," Laverne says.
 "Typically, the higher the occupancy rate, the higher the risk of the tree to cause harm."

 So, you can remove the target.
-Move the people or objects surrounding the tree to reduce likelihood of impact, or you can create a barrier around the tree to prevent people from approaching it.
+Move the people or objects surrounding the tree to reduce the likelihood of impact, or you can create a barrier around the tree to prevent people from approaching it.

 "It's useful to think of trees in two ways, either as assets or liabilities," Laverne says.
 "All trees are living organisms, and as long as they stay structurally sound and live vigorously, they'll remain assets as long as they grow."

 If you observe a structural problem with your tree, you can treat it.
-Prune a dead branch to reduce the likelihood the tree will fail; install cables and braces to reduce the likelihood the tree will split; or assess decay located in the trunk to reduce the likelihood the crown will fail.
+Prune a dead branch to reduce the likelihood the tree will fail; install cables and braces to reduce the likelihood the tree will split, or assess decay located in the trunk to reduce the likelihood the crown will fail.

 When determining whether it's time to remove a tree, it's important to balance the consideration for client safety, the ecosystem services the tree provides and the potential to maximize tree benefits.
-Because large, mature trees provide the most ecosystem services, such as air pollution reduction, storm runoff reduction, shade and energy conservation, questioning their potential removal is more difficult to consider.
+Because large, mature trees provide the most ecosystem services, such as air pollution reduction, storm runoff reduction, shade, and energy conservation, questioning their potential removal is more difficult to consider.

 "You wouldn't get rid of a new car if it only had a flat tire; that's an easy fix considering the mileage it has left," Laverne says.
-"Trees are the same way-they can often benefit you for many more years."
+"Trees are the same way they can often benefit you for many more years."